 Some developers will categorize languages as “strong” or “weak”, based on different properties of a type system; if the type system coerce your values, for example.
 But it seems that nobody has the same definition of what should be “strong” or “weak”, which makes the communication difficult.

 Many developers will think that it exists some mapping similar to the one below.
-You can replace the arrows -> by “implies”:
+You can replace the arrows ->

-• static language -> strong
+- static language

-• dynamic language -> do a lot of weird coercion
+do a lot of weird coercion - dynamic language

-• dynamic language -> always implicit typing
+always implicit typing

 I thought the same for too long.
 As we saw, Golang is a statically typed language but you don’t have to explicitly declare the types of your variables.
 Python is dynamically typed but don’t do much coercion.